loda-lang/loda-programs/programs/oeis/list2.md

 * [A100051](http://oeis.org/A100051) ([program](100/A100051.asm)): A Chebyshev transform of 1,1,1,...
 * [A100052](http://oeis.org/A100052) ([program](100/A100052.asm)): A Chebyshev transform of the odd numbers.
 * [A100057](http://oeis.org/A100057) ([program](100/A100057.asm)): Sum of absolute differences of p(n) defined in A054065, oriented around a clock.
+* [A100062](http://oeis.org/A100062) ([program](100/A100062.asm)): Denominator of the probability that an integer n occurs in the cumulative sums of the decimal digits of a random real number between 0 and 1.
 * [A100063](http://oeis.org/A100063) ([program](100/A100063.asm)): A Chebyshev transform of Jacobsthal numbers.
 * [A100066](http://oeis.org/A100066) ([program](100/A100066.asm)): Expansion of x/((1-x)sqrt(1-4x^2)).
 * [A100071](http://oeis.org/A100071) ([program](100/A100071.asm)): a(n) = n * binomial(n-1, floor((n-1)/2)) = n * max_{i=0..n} binomial(n-1, i).